cloudera/flink-tutorials/flink-simple-tutorial/README.md

 ## Running the application on a Cloudera cluster

 The Simple Flink Application Tutorial can be deployed on a Cloudera Runtime cluster remotely.
-The actual version of the application was tested on Cloudera Runtime 7.0.3.0 and FLINK-1.9.1-csa1.1.0.0-cdh7.0.3.0-79-1753674 without any security integration on it.

 After you have [built](#Build) the project, run the application from a Flink GateWay node using the following command: